 TLDR; I just cried for thirty straight minutes.
 Everyone who said I would love Stranger Things was so very right.
 You know who you are, and you have my complete agreement, and what have you all done to me.
-You were so right.

 The Upside Down

 First thoughts: I am not emotionally prepared for any of this.
 Bring it on.

 We’re starting with a big, brutal helping of THE TRUTH for “Papa” and I could sit and watch nothing but Joyce laying into him for a straight day.
 She doesn’t buy his lines for a second.
 If he thought Mama Bear would be an easy target he was so very wrong.
 I also have to hope that Hopper knows what he’s doing as he’s making deals left and right with Assassin Granny who is more than ready to kill him instantly.
 But he does get both him and Joyce into the Upside Down for a rescue attempt, so I’m calling it a net positive.

 Unwise Scientist: “BTW the atmosphere is toxic, put these hazmat suits on.”

 Joyce: “WAT the FUCK my SON has been in there for a week!”

 And off they go on walkabout in The Upside Down, where we immediately get a flashback to Hopper’s past, to crush my heart into tiny pieces.
 Oh god I can’t take these revelations about Hopper’s daughter and him crying in the stairwell.
 It made me start crying, although I tried to hold it back so I could focus on what was going on.